ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Method

-The joint probability distribution of the complete trajectory decomposes as:
+The joint probability distribution of the complete trajectory factorizes as:

-where $r_i$ and $H_i$ are deterministically generated from the final step of $\xi_i$.
-This probability decomposition lays the foundation for our subsequent training framework.
+This factorization provides the foundation for the training framework.

-To internalize the meta-capability of self-reconfiguration, we propose \textbf{Configuration-Aware Two-stage Training (CAT)} to jointly train both the inference agent $\pi_i$ and the reconfiguration engine $\mu$.
+To internalize self-reconfiguration as a meta-capability, we propose \textbf{Configuration-Aware Two-stage Training (CAT)}, which trains a single execution policy $\pi_\theta$ to jointly learn task execution, reconfiguration triggering, stage summarization, reconfiguration-request generation, and next-stage configuration generation.
 CAT consists of Rejection Sampling Fine-tuning (RFT)~\citep{li2025websailor} for cold-start initialization and Kahneman-Tversky Optimization (KTO)~\citep{ethayarajh2024kto} for reinforcement learning refinement.
-Both $\pi_i$ and $\mu$ are fine-tuned via Low-Rank Adaptation (LoRA)~\citep{hu2022lora} with independent adapters.
-Let $\theta_0$ denote the frozen base model parameters, and let $\Delta\theta_\pi$ and $\Delta\theta_\mu$ denote the LoRA parameters for the inference agent and reconfiguration engine, respectively.
-The effective parameters of the two modules are thus $\theta_\pi = \theta_0 + \Delta\theta_\pi$ and $\theta_\mu = \theta_0 + \Delta\theta_\mu$.
-Crucially, $\pi_i$ and $\mu$ share a single base model; LoRA adapters merely specialize it, yielding a compact and end-to-end trainable architecture.

 \textbf{Stage I: Cold-Start Initialization.} To provide strong priors for configuration decisions, we bootstrap from teacher demonstrations~\citep{li2025websailor}.
-We generate trajectories using a teacher model on the task dataset and filter successful trajectories via rejection sampling.
-For task $Q^{(j)}$, let $\mathcal{T}_{\text{teacher}}^{(j)}$ denote the successful trajectory obtained through rejection sampling, and define a binary success label $y(\mathcal{T}_{\text{teacher}}^{(j)}) \in \{0, 1\}$, where 1 indicates successful task completion and 0 indicates failure.
+We use a teacher model to generate trajectories on the task dataset and filter successful ones through rejection sampling.
+For task $Q^{(j)}$, let $\mathcal{T}_{\text{teacher}}^{(j)}$ denote the successful trajectory obtained by rejection sampling, and define a binary success label $y(\mathcal{T}_{\text{teacher}}^{(j)}) \in \{0,1\}$, where 1 indicates successful task completion and 0 indicates failure.
 The filtered dataset is defined as: